ivadym/FERehab/README.md

 ### Directory index

-- **Main directory**.
-It is composed of the Python Notebooks used to describe the models and deploy them in the Google Cloud Platform and the files they need to do so.
+- **src**.
+It is composed of the Python Notebooks used to describe the models and deploy them in the Google Cloud Platform.

 - **FER-2013**.
 It contains the set of images from the FER-2013 database used for training, validation and evaluation.
 This division follows the patterns stipulated in the challenge [FER-2013](https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge/data).